LingyuLi-math/FineST/README.rst

 Detailed Manual
 ===============

-The full manual is at `finest-rtd-tutorial <https://finest-rtd-tutorial.readthedocs.io>`_, including.
+The full manual is at `finest-rtd-tutorial <https://finest-rtd-tutorial.readthedocs.io>`_.